Raeon/ledstrip/README.md

-# Segments
+# Blocks
-The LED strip can be divided into segments.
-Each segments is identified by their assigned index.
-These segments each have their own pattern.
+The LED strip can be divided into blocks.
+Each block is identified by their assigned index.

 # Modes
-Every segment has one mode that dictates it's behaviour.
+Every block has one mode that dictates it's behaviour.
+All current modes are outlined below.

 ## None
 Does nothing.
 This is the default mode.
-All LEDs are turned off.
+All pixels are turned off.

 ## Unified
-Everything has a single color.
+All pixels have a single color.
 - `color`: RGBA

 ## Segmented
 A repeated pattern of colors.
 If `blend` is specified then there will be a gradient exctly `blend` pixels long between every two segments.
-The `alignment` dictates at which part of the segment the pattern starts, and `direction` specifies in which direction the pattern moves, if at all.
-This also requires `speed` to be specified and greater than zero.
+The `alignment` dictates at which part of the block the pattern starts, and `direction` specifies in which direction the pattern moves, if at all.
+This also requires `speed` to be specified and have a value greater than zero.
 - `segments`: []
   + `color`: RGBA
   + `length`: pixels